-How to sync your Apple TV Home screen across all Apple TVs
+Create a consistent experience across your Apple TVs with One Home Screen

 How to disable One Home Screen on Apple TV

-If you don't want to sync the apps and games on your Home screen across all of your Apple TV devices, you can disable the feature.
+If you don't want to sync the apps and games on your Home screen across all of your Apple TV devices, you can disable the feature in much the same way as enabling it.

 - Launch Settings on Apple TV.

-Click on Accounts.
+Click on Users and Accounts.

 Click on One Home Screen to turn it off.